saastechacademy/foundation/project-ideas/shopify-integration/Get Orders From Shopify.md

+### Fetching Order JSON via GraphQL
+To integrate Shopify orders with Hotwax, we begin by fetching the order data from Shopify using a GraphQL query.
+Shopify provides a flexible and efficient way to retrieve order data, allowing us to specify exactly what information we need.
+The GraphQL query can pull details such as order number, customer data, line items, shipping information, and payment details.

 ### Sample GrapfQL Query for fetching order data from Shopify

 Here we are only fetching the fields which are required by Hotwax to create order in Hotwax data model.